quic/license-text-normalizer/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## License
-License Text Normalizer is licensed under the BSD 3-clause “New” or “Revised”.
-License See [LICENSE](LICENSE) for the full license text.
+License Text Normalizer is licensed under the BSD 3-clause “New” or “Revised” License.
+See [LICENSE](LICENSE) for the full license text.